canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    # Go render the response and return it to the client.
 	    return render_to_response('rango/category.html', context_dict, context)

 Our new view follows the same basic steps as our ``index()`` view.
 We first obtain the context of the request, then build a context dictionary, render the template, and send the result back.
-The difference here is that the context dictionary building is a little more complex.
-We need to check the database for the category we supply as argument ``category_name_url``, and build the context dictionary depending on the value of that parameter.
+In this case, the difference is that the context dictionary building is a little more complex.
+To build our context dictionary, we need to determine which category to look at by using the value passed as parameter ``category_name_url`` to the ``category()`` view function.
+Once we have determined which category to look for, we can pull the relevant information from the database and append the results to our context dictionary, ``context_dict``.
+We'll figure out how to get the value for ``category_name_url`` from the URL shortly.

-In constructing this view, we are making the assumption that we will be passed in the ``category_name_url``.
-We'll have to create a URL mapping to handle this, and we are also assuming that we have a template called ``rango/category.html`` which we will have to create too.

 You will have also seen in the ``category()`` view function we assume that the ``category_name_url`` is the category name where spaces are converted to underscores.
 We therefore replace all the underscores with spaces.
 This is unfortunately a pretty crude way to handle the decoding and encoding of the category name within the URL.
 As an exercise later, it'll be your job to create two functions to encode and decode category name.